-- the scope, progress, results and costs of researching and developing Viralym-M for our initial and potential additional indications, as well as ALVR106, ALVR109 and other product candidates we may develop, including any COVID-19-related delays or other effects on our development programs; - the timing of, and the costs involved in, obtaining marketing approvals for Viralym-M for our initial and potential additional indications, and ALVR106, ALVR109 and other product candidates we may develop; - if approved, the costs of commercialization activities for Viralym-M for any approved indications, or ALVR106, ALVR109 or any other product candidate that receives regulatory approval to the extent such costs are not the responsibility of a collaborator that we may contract with in the future, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities;

-- subject to receipt of regulatory approval, revenue, if any, received from commercial sales of Viralym-M for any approved indications or ALVR106, ALVR109 or any other product candidates; - the extent to which we in-license or acquire rights to other products, product candidates or technologies; - our headcount growth and associated costs as we expand our research and development, increase our office space, and establish a commercial infrastructure: - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property related claims; and - the ongoing costs of operating as a public company.
+- the scope, progress, results and costs of researching and developing posoleucel for our initial and potential additional indications, as well as ALVR106, ALVR109 and other product candidates we may develop, including any COVID-19-related delays or other effects on our development programs; - the timing of, and the costs involved in, developing manufacturing and distribution processes and obtaining marketing approvals for posoleucel for our initial and potential additional indications, and ALVR106, ALVR109 and other product candidates we may develop; - if approved, the costs of commercialization activities for posoleucel for any approved indications, or ALVR106, ALVR109 or any other product candidate that receives regulatory approval to the extent such costs are not the responsibility of a collaborator that we may contract with in the future, including the costs and timing of establishing product sales, marketing, distribution and manufacturing capabilities; - subject to receipt of regulatory approval, revenue, if any, received from commercial sales of posoleucel for any approved indications or ALVR106, ALVR109 or any other product candidates; - the extent to which we in-license or acquire rights to other products, product candidates or technologies; - our headcount growth and associated costs as we expand our research and development, increase our office space, and establish a commercial infrastructure; - the costs of preparing, filing and prosecuting patent applications, maintaining and protecting our intellectual property rights, including enforcing and defending intellectual property related claims; and - the ongoing costs of operating as a public company.

-We had cash, cash equivalents and short-term investments of \$337.0 million as of March 31, 2021.
+We had cash, cash equivalents and short-term investments of \$202.6 million as of March 31, 2023.
 We cannot be certain that additional funding will be available on acceptable terms, or at all.
 We have no committed source of additional capital and if we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to significantly delay, scale back or discontinue the development or commercialization of our product candidates or other research and development initiatives.
 Any of our current or future license agreements may also be terminated if we are unable to meet the payment or other obligations under the agreements.

-We believe that the net proceeds from our IPO, together with our existing cash, cash equivalents and short-term investments, will enable us to fund our operating expenses and capital expenditure requirements into 2023.
+We believe that our existing cash, cash equivalents and short-term investments, will enable us to fund our operating expenses and capital expenditure requirements through at least twelve months following the issuance of these financial statements.
 This estimate may prove to be wrong, and we could use our available capital resources earlier than we currently expect.
 Further, changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds earlier than planned.